CSPshala/MJALDemo/README.md

 Contact and Support
 -----------------------

-Yell at me on Twitter: https://twitter.com/CSPshala
+DM me on Twitter: https://twitter.com/CSPshala
 Or at my email if you're old: joe.ricks.csp@gmail.com

 -----------------------